typelevel/sbt-tpolecat/README.md

 When multiple mode-setting environment variables are defined, the most restrictive mode is selected.
 For example, if the `SBT_TPOLECAT_DEV` and `SBT_TPOLECAT_CI` variables are both defined, continuous integration mode will be enabled.

-You can customise the default mode by modifying the `ThisBuild / tpolecatDefaultMode` key.
+You can customise the default mode by modifying the `ThisBuild / tpolecatDefaultOptionsMode` key.
 Default: `CiMode`.

 #### Development mode